HarryWoodall/Image-Watermarker/README.md

  *Warning: If an image was in the middle of being processed, it will be skipped once the program resumes and an error will show once it has finnished.

 ## Config options
+The watermark can be modified using the config.json file
 ### Data
 The data for the watermark, the fields are:
  - `font`: size and style of the watermark